gvwilson/buildtogether.tech/src/rules-research/index.md

     be used to lift researchers out of penury, but it is functionally indistinguishable from a system that was.
-The best way to prepare your industry partners for its Kafkaesque production pipelines and interminable delays is to have them watch [%i "Gilliam, Terry" %]Terry Gilliam[%/i%]'s movie *Brazil*.
+The best way to prepare your industry partners for its Kafkaesque production pipelines and interminable delays is to have them watch Terry Gilliam[%i "Gilliam, Terry" %]'s movie *Brazil*.

 ## If You Are a Practitioner in Industry